Pact of Olivos: Agreed terms

 Political agents of Menem and Alfonsín met in secret and negotiated some points.
 Both leaders met personally in secret, on November 4, 1993.
-Alfonsín accepted to instruct the radical legislators to support the amendment, and allow the presidential re-election for a single period.
-In exchange, the PJ agreed on a number of proposals by Alfonsín, to reduce the political clout of the president and the ruling political party.
+Alfonsín accepted to instruct the radical legislators to support the amendment, and allow presidential re-election for a single period.
+In exchange, the PJ agreed on a number of proposals by Alfonsín, to reduce the political clout of the president and ruling political party.
 The presidential term of office was reduced to four years.
-The senate would be composed by two senators for the victor party at each province and one for the next party; instead of only a senator for the victor.
+The Senate would be composed by two senators for the victor party at each province and one for the next party, instead of only a senator for the victor.
 The judges would be controlled by the Council of Magistracy of the Nation, a body that would include members of the opposition.
-The capital city of Buenos Aires, a federal district with a mayor appointed by the president, would become an autonomous administrative division with its own elected mayor; as a traditional anti-Peronist district it was expected that such a mayor would be radical.
+The capital city of Buenos Aires, a federal district with a mayor appointed by the president, would become an autonomous administrative division with its own elected mayor; as a traditional anti-Peronist district, it was expected that such a mayor would be radical.

-Menem, however, did not accept a turn into a semi-presidential system or even into a parliamentary republic, as proposed by Alfonsín.
+Menem, however, did not accept a turn into a semi-presidential system or even parliamentary republic, as proposed by Alfonsín.
 The proposed prime minister office was demoted into the Chief of the Cabinet of Ministers, a minister with higher political clout than the others, but still less than that of a prime minister.
-As a populist leader, Menem refused to give up the political clout of the presidentialist system.
+As a populist leader, Menem refused to give up the political clout of the presidential system.
 Menem also agreed to include a ballotage system, but with complex conditions.

 Consequences

 Both parties gave their blessing to the pact.
 Congress approved it on December 29, 1993, and the executive power promulgated it the same day.
 This called for elections the following years, for members of the constituent assembly for the 1994 amendment of the Constitution of Argentina.
-The contents of the pact were approved, and Menem ran and won the re-election in the 1995 presidential election.
+The contents of the pact were approved, and Menem ran for and won re-election in the 1995 presidential election.